arpeggito/Microsoft_Azure_Scripts/README.md

 - **Python 3.x**: Ensure that Python 3.x is installed on your system.
 - **Reg Library**: Understand the methods used by the Reg Library: https://docs.python.org/3/library/winreg.html
-- **Administrator Privileges**: Ideally the script requires administrative privileges to modify the Windows Registry.
+- **Administrator Privileges**: Ideally the script requires Admin privileges to modify the Windows Registry.

 ## How It Works